Instructions for authors

 Editorials focus on the current state of a problem or provide an opinion on a controversial topic.
 They should have a length of maximum 1000 words and no more than 12 references.

-Original articles include research and/or clinical articles, case studies, qualitative research articles.
+Original and research articles include research and/or clinical articles, case studies, qualitative research articles.
 They should have a length of maximum 4000 words and should including references (max 20) as well as a summary of at least 200 words in English and Italian (only for Italian authors) and up to five key words (MeSH headings, whenever possible.
 Refer to: www.nlm.nih.gov/mesh/meshhome.html).
 Manuscript should be structured as follows: introduction and objectives of the study; description of materials and methods; results obtained; remarks and analytical discussion of the results; conclusions (directly supported by the results).
 Summary should follow the IMRAD sequence: Introduction, Methods, Results and Discussion; summary should summarize the content of the article in a way as accurate as possible, without adding parts, and without minimizing possible limits of the study.

 Figures and tables would be appreciated.
 Five “key messages” summarizing the main messages on which the reader’s attention should focus are also required.